Translate

 • All visitors should pay particular attention to the safety briefing given by the guides before entering the cave.

 • There is no access for mobility scooters.
 A standard sized manual wheelchair can visit the first chamber of the cave only.
 A filmed version of the cave tour can be viewed on a handheld digital tablet loaned out to the user from Kents Cavern at no extra cost.
 This is a available to by anyone who is unable to visit the whole cave system.
-Access to first chamber for wheelchair users is free of charge, as is the DVD of the cave.
+Access to first chamber for wheelchair users is free of charge, as is the film of the cave.

 • There are concrete paths throughout the cave tour.
 Assistance may be required by some visitors as there are a few steep gradients of up to 1:4 - 1:5.
 There are nine steps in the caves, and a narrow point on route of 55cm (21.5") at ground level extending for 1m (3'3").